ejvelasco/marsrover/README.md

 ![Screenshot](https://i.imgur.com/7nEDrln.jpg)

-An end-to-end web app built with Spring Boot and React.
+An end-to-end web app built with Spring Boot and React that fetches images from the NASA api: https://api.nasa.gov/.

 ### Key Features: